Q-1. What

 possible.

 Q-2.
-How expensive
+How

-must oil be for WindFuels to compete?
+expensive must oil be for WindFuels or CARMA to compete?

 In some cases only $50/bbl.
 Read